 Tabuteau worked in collaboration with several individuals in order to achieve the high standard of playing for which he was known.
 For cane selection he relied upon several members of the Sicilian Biasotto family whose cane fields were once found along the Rivera.
-For gouging machines and reed knives, the Graf family was indispensable (Laila Storch reports extreme secrecy was maintained here).
+For gouging machines and reed knives, the machinist Ernest Graf was indispensable (Laila Storch reports extreme secrecy was maintained here).
 Corrections to his instruments were worked out alongside Hans Moennig.
-After years of silence on reed making, Tabuteau eventually turned to the gifted John Mack, and in conjunction with him, created the American reed style.
+And after years of silence on reed making, Tabuteau eventually turned to the gifted John Mack, and in conjunction with him, created the American reed style.

 Tabuteau was reluctant to divulge his reed-making secrets to anyone:

 Marcel Tabuteau in a letter to to Laila Storch of July 29, 1946

 Do not speak to anyone about Graf [manufacturer of gouging machines].
 If you go to see him, give him my regards and remind him about what I expect to have ready next September.